DataDog/integrations-core/kafka_consumer/README.md

 # Compatibility

-The kafka_consumer check is compatible with all major platforms
+The kafka_consumer check is compatible with all major platforms.

 # Metrics